 THE NORTHERN LOOP

-Unlike the other two loops, it begins and ends in Lancaster, which again helps with logistics, being easy to reach with good rail and road links.
+Unlike the first two loops, it begins and ends in Lancaster, which again helps with logistics, being easy to reach with good rail and road links.
 There are fourteen Stages in total.
 My aim, which was largely achieved on the other two loops, was to subdivide into as many short stages as possible so that these could be pieced together in many combinations to produce a route that suited your pace.
 Unfortunately this has not been possible and there are two long stages, which because of the topography are almost impossible to divide.
 The first is a 19 mile tramp from Abbeystead over to Hornby in the Lune valley via the northern Bowland Fells.
 The second is a magnificent circular walk taking in Gragareth and the very most north easterly tip of Lancashire.
 Below are some practical tips on how you can manage these longer stages if you feel that you cannot achieve in one go.

 The first two stages makes their way south from Lancaster initially via the Lancashire Coastal Way to Glasson and then by following the Lancaster Canal further before heading inland to meet up with the Bowland Fells again at Scorton.
 The walk then heads north crossing the northern Bowland Fells to Hornby in the Lune valley.
 At this point we make a detour further north to ensure that we do not miss the only peak in Lancashire that is technically a mountain – Gragareth and its near neighbour Green Hill, although the summit of the latter is just over the boundary wall in Yorkshire!

 From here we return south via the other bank of the Lune to Over Kellett.
 A wander along the final stretch of the Lancaster canal and then we head west through Limestone country across to the coast at Silverdale.
-The return to Lancaster uses the Lancashire Coastal path, with some superb views of Morecambe bay along its length.
+The return to Lancaster uses the Lancashire Coastal Way, with some superb views of Morecambe bay along its length.

 This section of the Lancashire Way is generally quite rural like the Central Loop and probably matches the Central Loop in terms of having some of the best scenery that the county has to offer.
 Whilst there are hills and a mountain, beautiful villages and magnificent rivers, its defining feature is the coastline.
 We follow this for around 12 miles and Morecambe Bay never seems that far away, with the sea often in the distance.
 There is some history, especially in Lancaster, but it is dominated by the beauty and, in some places the bleakness of the landscape.